Transportation in Montreal: Street naming

 Most streets in Montreal do not change name throughout their course, respecting their grid axis.
-Streets such as Saint Laurent Boulevard, Papineau Ave., De Lorimier Ave. and Pie-IX Blvd. have a foot in both rivers, and some streets re-commence despite gaps or interruptions.
+Streets such as Saint Laurent Boulevard, Papineau Ave., De Lorimier Ave. and Pie-IX Blvd. have a foot in both rivers, and some street names are used for more than one section of street, despite gaps or interruptions.

 There are a few notable exceptions which continue for historical reasons.
 A few north–south streets which begin in Old Montreal change name at Saint Antoine Street (formerly Craig Street), site of the former city wall (Saint-Pierre → Bleury → Park Avenue, Bonsecours → Saint-Denis).
 Only one street changes name many times: McGill Street → Square-Victoria Street → Beaver Hall Hill → Frère-André Place → Phillips Place → Phillips Square → Aylmer St.

 According to the rules of the Commission de toponymie du Québec, the French-language form of street names is the only official one, and is to be used in all languages: e.g. chemin de la Côte-des-Neiges; rue Sainte-Catherine; côte du Beaver Hall.
 Most English speakers, however, use English generic equivalents such as "street" or "road", as do English-language media such as the Montreal Gazette.
 Officially bilingual boroughs have the right to use such names in official contexts, such as on street signs.
-In the past, a number of streets had both English and French names, such as "avenue du Parc" or "Park Avenue", "rue de la Montagne" or "Mountain Street", "rue Saint-Jacques" or "Saint James Street".
-Some of these names are still in common colloquial use in English, and perpetuated by the tourism industry.
+In the past, a number of streets had both English and French names, such as "avenue du Parc" and "Park Avenue"; "rue de la Montagne" and "Mountain Street"; "rue Saint-Jacques" and "Saint James Street".
+Some of these names are still in common colloquial use in English, and are perpetuated by the tourism industry.
 Many streets incorporate an English specific name into French, such as "chemin Queen Mary", "rue University", "avenue McGill College".
 There are also a few cases where two names are official, such as "chemin du Bord-du-Lac/Lakeshore Road".